mflinn-broad/terratest-investigation/README.md

 To see an example of a failed test run open a pr where you hardcode the name parameter on either the GCE VM or GCS bucket rather using a variable

+The test currently takes about 5 minutes to run so there may be a bit of a wait